zhoujd/i3lock-color/README.md

 A [sample script](lock.sh) is included in this repository.
 [See the script in action](https://streamable.com/fpl46)

 On OpenBSD the `i3lock` binary needs to be setgid `auth` to call the authentication helpers, e.g. `/usr/libexec/auth/login_passwd`.

+## Contributors
+This project was started by [eBrnd](https://github.com/eBrnd/i3lock-color), maintained for a few years by [PandorasFox](https://github.com/PandorasFox) and now maintained and being developed by [Raymo111](https://github.com/Raymo111).
+The full list of contributors can be found [here](https://github.com/Raymo111/i3lock-color/graphs/contributors).

 ## Upstream
 Please submit pull requests for i3lock things to https://github.com/i3/i3lock and pull requests for additional features on top of regular i3lock at https://github.com/Raymo111/i3lock-color.